Key Resources for Workplace Equality

 7 actions for improving the equality of opportunity in the workplace

-The Race at Work Charter sets out seven key actions to help organisations drive racial equality in the workplace.
-These include senior leadership commitment, capturing and using ethnicity data, and ensuring fair recruitment and progression.
-It also focuses on fostering an inclusive culture, supporting diverse talent, allyship, and embedding race inclusion in supply chains.
-By taking these steps, businesses can create fairer workplaces where everyone can thrive.
+The Race at Work Charter outlines seven key commitments to advance racial equality at work.
+Open to all organisations, these actions include: supporting young people into quality jobs and enterprise, collecting and using ethnicity data, ensuring fair recruitment and progression, fostering an inclusive culture, supporting diverse talent, promoting allyship, and embedding race inclusion in supply chains.
+By adopting these steps, businesses can build fairer workplaces where everyone can thrive.
+Explore the actions, supporting resources, and the Race at Work Charter Reset Guide to understand and implement the commitments effectively.

 Resources to take action: